CDCH takes part in Rabbit Awareness Week

 The CDCH team shares their top tips for happy, healthy rabbits.

-Rabbits are social, intelligent and active creatures who need space to explore and display their natural behaviours.
+Rabbits are social, intelligent, and active creatures.
+To thrive, they need space to explore, play, and display natural behaviours like digging and hopping.

 Rabbits love company